Single? Why you should never take cheating personally

 You definitely dodged a bullet.
 Your cheater did you a huge favor.

 Cheaters usually continue relationships as long as they can before getting caught.
 Just think, if that relationship had continued, you may have build a life with this person.
 And at some point, the bullet you just dodge would have wounded you even deeper.
-Maybe even cause baggage that would eventually carry over into the next relationship with your true Boaz.
+The type of wound that causes baggage and carries over into the next relationship with your true Boaz.

 So, be happy that you found out and forget about the why.
 Know that, you did nothing to deserve this, it was him.